SpecFlowOSS/docs.specflow.org/roadmap.md

 - Real-time collaboration for Gherkin feature files.

-  - We will enable a way to simultaneously write and edit the same Gherkin feature file at the same time together with your team.
+  - We will enable a way to simultaneously write and edit the same Gherkin feature file at the same time together with your team and stakeholder.

 ## Later
 ---